 International Employment will make a preliminary determination as to whether or not the position and the individual qualify for a permanent resident petition, and will advise the department accordingly.

-IE will prepare the labor certification application (if necessary), and the I-140 visa petition and all accompanying supporting documents.
-During the initial permanent residence consultation meeting, IE will review with the department and foreign national employee all of the documents and evidence that will be required for the corresponding I-140 immigrant visa category, as well as cost and timelines.
+IE will prepare the labor certification application (if necessary), and the I-140 immigrant petition and all accompanying supporting documents.
+During the initial permanent residence consultation meeting, IE will review with the department and foreign national employee all of the documents and evidence that will be required for the corresponding I-140 immigrant category, as well as cost and timelines.
 Please click here to see a flowchart of several permanent residence processes.